ycvogt/my_portfolio/posts/phoible.md

 ```

 I wanted to start with some simple analyses:
-1) Check if there are indeed varieties as they say.
+1) Check if there are indeed as many varieties in the dataset as they say.
 2) How many different segment types (consonants, vowels, tones) are there?
 3) Which variety has the smalles/largest phoneme inventory?
 4) Which vowel, consonant and tone are most frequently used among all languages?